 The Abhartach

-The Abhartach is basically the Irish vampire.
-It is said the Abhartach used to live in a parish called Slaughtaverty in Derry.
+The Abhartach is an Irish vampire.
+Local legends describe the Abhartach as a small yet fearsome chieftain with dark powers.
+The Abhartach used to live in a parish called Slaughtaverty in Derry.
 He lived by killing people and drinking their blood.
-There are many stories about how the Abhartach was killed, but they all follow the same pattern, even if they have some differences.
+There are many stories about how Abhartach was dead, but they all follow the same pattern, even if they have some differences.

 A man finds the Abhartach, kills him and buries him.
-The next day the Abhartach escapes from his grave and demands blood from the people of Slaughtaverty.
-The man finds him again and kills him, but once again, he escapes his grave, stronger than ever before, and demands more blood.
+The next day, the Abhartach escapes from his grave and demands blood from the people of Slaughtaverty.
+The man finds him again and kills him, but once again, he escapes his grave, more vital than ever before, and demands more blood.

-Many people believe that the Abhartach was real and that he was the actual inspiration behind Bram Stoker’s Dracula.
-His grave is known as Slaghtaverty Dolmen and can actually be found in the north of Maghera in Derry/Londonderry, Northern Ireland.
+Many people believe that Abhartach was real and that he inspired Bram Stoker’s Dracula.
+His grave is known as Slaghtaverty Dolmen and can be found in the north of Maghera in County Derry/Londonderry, Northern Ireland.
+It remains a curious draw for cryptid enthusiasts and travellers alike.
 Scary, right?

 The Oilliphéist

-At first, Caoránach emerged as a small worm but quickly grew bigger and started eating all the cattle in the region.
-The people were very scared of it and did not know who to kill it, so they commissioned Saint Patrick to kill the monster and rid them of its harm.
+At first, Caoránach emerged as a small worm but quickly grew more prominent and started eating all the cattle in the region.
+The people were terrified of it and did not know who to kill it, so they commissioned Saint Patrick to kill the monster and rid them of its harm.

-Saint Patrick arrived in Donegal and successfully killed the monster, and dumped its body in Lake Lough Dearg.
-In other tails, Saint Patrick never killed Caoránach but only banished him to the lake where he lives to this day, waiting for his victims.
+Saint Patrick arrived in Donegal, successfully killed the monster, and dumped its body in Lake Lough Dearg.
+In other words, Saint Patrick never killed Caoránach but only banished him to the lake, where he lives to this day, waiting for his victims.

 The Dullahan

-The Dullahan is said to be living around graveyards where wicked aristocrats are buried.
-There is not only one Dullahan but rather many who can be both men or women, and when they call someone’s name, know that that person is about to perish.
-In other cultures, the Dullahan is almost exactly like the grim reaper, who collects the souls of those about to die.
+The Dullahan is said to live around graveyards where wicked aristocrats are buried.
+There is not only one Dullahan but rather many who can be both men and women.
+When they call someone’s name, they know that that person is about to perish.
+In other cultures, the Dullahan is almost precisely like the Grim Reaper, who collects the souls of those about to die.

 Ellén Trechend